6 Best Grocery Delivery Services of 2024

 Product pricing: Instacart’s rundown of available stores includes notes on each retailer’s pricing policy.
 While most locations offer “everyday store prices,” others make it clear that the convenience of Instacart means you’ll pay higher prices for groceries than you would in stores.

-Membership: Membership isn’t required to use the service, but if you’d rather skip the delivery fee every time you place an order, you can sign up for Instacart Express.
+Membership: Membership isn’t required to use the service, but if you’d rather skip the delivery fee every time you place an order, you can sign up for Instacart+.
 For $99 per year or $9.99 per month, you’ll get free delivery for every order over $35.
-Express service also exempts you from peak pricing when Instacart is busy.
+The Instacart+ service also exempts you from peak pricing when Instacart is busy.
+You can sign up and try it for free for two weeks.

-Delivery fee: The delivery fee is between $3.99 and $7.99 per order for nonmembers.
+Delivery fee: The delivery fees start at $3.99 for same-day deliveries over $35.
 Orders under $35 cost more.
-If you want your order in an hour, that adds up too.
+If you want your order in an hour, there is an additional charge.
 Tipping your personal shopper is permitted.

 What: Shipt delivers products from a variety of grocery stores.
 Alcohol delivery is also available in some locations.